What better way to start the day then with some coffee-laced redeye gravy and a hearty ham steak!

 Ham and Redeye Gravy is a hearty breakfast traditionally made in a cast iron pan designed to charge Mom and Dad for a hard day of work.
 But it is also popular with campers as an easy eye-opener.
 Ham and coffee are the core ingredients, but there are variations on the theme.

 Traditionally they are made with country ham, a dry brined American ham, but many people find these to be a bit too strong and funky.
 I prefer this recipe with a wet cured city ham or even thick cuts of Canadian bacon.
 Redeye Gravy can also be made with dried beef, a progenitor of chipped beef on toast or “shit on a shingle” as it was called by WWII soldiers.
 In Louisiana it is sometimes made with chickory instead of coffee, and I have even heard of it being made with cola or Dr Pepper.
 Bleeah.

-2) Turn down the heat to medium low, add the coffee, sugar, black pepper, and hot sauce, and whisk.
-Cook until the coffee begins to thicken and it reduces to about 1/2 to 2/3 cup.
+- Turn down the heat to medium low, add the coffee, sugar, black pepper, and hot sauce, and whisk.
+Cook until the coffee begins to thicken and it reduces to about 1/2 to 2/3 cup (64g to 85g).
 Taste and adjust the seasonings.
 You can add salt if you want, but remember the meat is salty.

-3) While the sauce is thickening, toss the meat on a hot grill.
-Remember it has already been cooked so you only need to heat it to 145F, and that shouldn’t take long.
+- While the sauce is thickening, grill the ham steak.
+Remember it has already been cooked so you only need to heat it to 145°F (63°C), and that shouldn’t take long.
 If it is almost done and the sauce hasn't thickened and reduced, turn the heat under it up.

-4) Serve the meat and spoon some gravy over it.
+- Serve.
+Plate the meat and spoon some gravy over it.
+Serve immediately.